Otterpatsch/bitbucket.nvim/README.md

 First of all.
 This plugin is in a very raw state and not feature complete!

-This Neovim plugin is designed to make it easy to review BitBucket PRs.
+This Neovim plugin is designed to make it easy to review BitBucket PRs ( inspired by [gitlab.nvim](https://github.com/harrisoncramer/gitlab.nvim/)).

 - Create, approve, and merge PRs for the current selected branch.
 - Read and edit an PR description